 If there’s one thing that can make a dark, cold, miserable December morning more bearable, it’s chocolate.
-Specifically, a tiny square of chocolate that you’ve had to spend five minutes prying out of the grip of the plastic mold inside your Advent calendar.
-Somehow, there’s something different about advent calendar chocolate.
-Technically, you could just break off a chunk of Dairy Milk every day, but the ritual of finding the right door, carefully opening it, and savoring your prize makes Advent calendar chocolate special.
+Specifically: a tiny square of chocolate that you’ve had to spend five minutes prying out of the grip of the plastic mold inside your Advent calendar.
+Somehow, there’s something different about Advent calendar chocolate.
+Technically, you could just break off a chunk of a Hershey Bar every day, but the ritual of finding the right door, carefully opening it, and savoring your prize makes Advent calendar chocolate special.

 Is it actually different from normal chocolate, though?
-Turns out, that depends on the calendar.
+Well, that depends on the calendar.

-If you buy a branded calendar from a chocolate manufacturer, like Cadbury or Lindt, then you can expect the chocolate to taste pretty similar to their regular fare.
-The size and shape of the treat might be different, but the way you eat it certainly will be.
+If you buy a branded calendar from a chocolate manufacturer, like Cadbury or Lindt, then you can expect the chocolate to taste pretty similar to the candymaker's regular fare, even if the size and shape of the treat might be different.

-It tastes different because you’re paying more attention to it, basically.
+Basically, it tastes different because you’re paying more attention to it.